amruth790/cloud_platforms/README.md

 This project integrates Azure Blob Storage with Azure SQL Database using Python.
 Data is first uploaded to Blob Storage, then queried in a managed SQL Database to perform analytics.
 Demonstrates how cloud data pipelines can be built for storage, querying, and analysis within Microsoft Azure.

+# 6
+# File: spark_cloud_integration.py
+Overview:
+Demonstrates how to connect Apache Spark with cloud storage services like AWS S3, Azure Blob, or Google Cloud Storage.
+The script reads a dataset directly from the cloud, performs transformations (groupBy, aggregation), and writes results back to the cloud.
+This setup shows how cloud and big data frameworks integrate to build scalable data pipelines.